-- a strong and independent Board which meets at least four times per year and has separate Group CEO and Chairman roles; - a clearly defined organisational structure along functional lines and a clear division of responsibility and authority in the Company, including the appointment of a Chief Risk Officer in May 2018; - a comprehensive system of internal financial reporting which includes preparation of detailed monthly management accounts, providing key performance indicators and financial results for each major function within the Company; - preparation and issue of financial reports to shareholders and the markets, including the Annual Report and consolidated financial statements, is overseen by the Audit Committee.
+- A strong and independent Board which meets at least four times per year and has separate Group CEO and Chairman roles; - A clearly defined organisational structure along functional lines and a clear division of responsibility and authority in the Company, including the appointment of a Chief Risk Officer in May 2018; - A comprehensive system of internal financial reporting which includes preparation of detailed monthly management accounts, providing key performance indicators and financial results for each major function within the Company; - Preparation and issue of financial reports to shareholders and the markets, including the Annual Report and consolidated and Company financial statements, is overseen by the Audit Committee.
 The Company's financial reporting process is controlled using documented accounting policies and reporting formats, supplemented by detailed instructions and guidance on reporting requirements.
 The Company's processes support the integrity and quality of data, including appropriate segregation of duties.
 The financial information of the parent entity and all subsidiary entities, which form the basis for the preparation of the consolidated financial statements are subject to scrutiny by Group level senior management.
-The Company's financial reports, financial guidance, and Annual Report and consolidated financial statements are also reviewed by the Audit Committee of the Board in advance of being presented to the full Board for their review and approval;

-- quarterly reporting of the financial performance with a management discussion and analysis of results; - weekly Management Committee meetings, comprising of heads of departments, to review the performance and activities of each department in the Company; - detailed budgetary process which includes identifying risks and opportunities and which is ultimately approved at Board level; - Board approved capital expenditure and Audit Committee approved treasury policies which clearly define authorisation limits and procedures; - an internal audit function which reviews key financial and business processes and controls, and which has full and unrestricted access to the Audit Committee; - an Audit Committee which approves audit plans, considers significant control matters raised by management and the internal and external auditors and which is actively monitoring the Company's compliance with section 404 of the Sarbanes Oxley Act of 2002; - established systems and procedures to identify, control and report on key risks.
-Exposure to these risks is monitored by the Audit Committee and the Management Committee; and - a risk management program is in place throughout the Company whereby Executive management review and monitor the controls in place, both financial and non-financial, to manage the risks facing the business.
+The Company's financial reports, financial guidance, and Annual Report and consolidated financial statements are also reviewed by the Audit Committee of the Board in advance of being presented to the full Board for their review and approval; - Quarterly reporting of the financial performance with a management discussion and analysis of results; - Weekly Management Committee meetings including senior Group and airline management, to review the performance and activities of the Group; - Detailed budgetary process which includes identifying risks and opportunities and which is ultimately approved at Board level; - Board approved capital expenditure and Audit Committee recommended/approved treasury policies which clearly define authorization limits and procedures; - An internal audit function which reviews key financial and business processes and controls, and which has full and unrestricted access to the Audit Committee; - An Audit Committee which approves audit plans, considers significant control matters raised by management and the internal and external auditors and which is actively monitoring the Company's compliance with section 404 of the Sarbanes Oxley Act of 2002; - Established systems and procedures to identify, control and report on key risks.
+Exposure to these risks is monitored by the Audit Committee and the Management Committee; and - A risk management program is in place throughout the Company whereby Executive management review and monitor the controls in place, both financial and non-financial, to manage the risks facing the business.